Helping people survive hunger

 The Strategy

-Our refugee church partner has formed a committee that meets with other community and religous leaders in the camp in order to identify those most in need of assistance.
+Our refugee church partner has formed a committee that meets with other community and faith leaders in the camp in order to identify those most in need of assistance.
 They then work together to distribute the assistance, making sure that all nationalities are represented among the beneficiaries.
-They initially plan to distribute durable food items directly to those in need.
-They recognize that this may prove dangerous in a context in which everyone is hungry and may later choose to assist through cash assistance.
-Both methods of assistance are highly regarded among humanitarian agencies.
-A report will be submited to IAFR soon after each distribution.
-IAFR staff will visit at least once a year to meet with project leadership and beneficiaries and to review bookkeeping.
-We also keep in regular contact through WhatsApp.
+They distribute nonperishable food items (maize flour, beans, cooking oil, salt) directly to those in need.
+They submit a report to IAFR soon after each distribution.
+IAFR staff meets with project leadership and beneficiaries and to review bookkeeping during our visits to Kakuma (at least once annually).
+We also keep in regular contact with the project implementation team through WhatsApp.